books

 Passenger by Alexandra Bracken Disney-Hyperion, January 2016 Genre: YA, Historical Fiction, Historical Fantasy (Time Travel) Passage, n. i.
 A brief section of music composed of a series of notes and flourishes. ii.
 A journey by water; a voyage. iii.
-The transition from one place to another, across space and time.
-In one devastating night, violin… Continue reading Book Review: Passenger by Alexandra Bracken
+The… Continue reading

 Sad Detectives